Contact%20dermatitis Treatment

 - Workplace protection

-- Advice on choice of career in person w/ known allergy
+- Advice on choice of career in person with known allergy

 Skin Care

-- Bathe affected areas using mild soap & lukewarm water
+- Bathe affected areas using mild soap and lukewarm water

 - Oatmeal products added to bath may also relieve symptoms